john-w-phillips/crypto-project/README.md

 To build the proposal, go to the `proposal` directory and type `make`.
 This will create `proposal.pdf` from the `proposal.tex` file.

+## Code

+The `openssl` repository has (currently) two modified branches:
+`debian-mod-point` -- the point where debian modified the code and caused the vulnerability.
+This code is the same as the code that debian began distributing in 2006.
+I (John) couldn't find the original code anywhere so I read the mailing list and implemented the change.

+The other branch, `hacked-ssl-for-running-exploit` contains SSL code that has been modified in the same way, _plus_ a way for a developer to set the PID that is normally mixed into the entropy message digest in openSSL.
+This allows you to run an exploit by repeatedly trying different PID 'seeds'.

+The `openssh-portable` repository has a branch `old-ssh` which contains code from that era modified to run the exploit by repeatedly trying out different keys.
+There are two key programs:
+`ssh-keyexploit.c` and `ssh-exploit-driver.bash`. `ssh-keyexploit.c`
+generates a trial key based on its command line arguments and tries to SSH into the host provided, exiting with success if it worked, failure if not. `ssh-exploit-driver.bash` iterates over all 32768 possible keys and runs `ssh-keyexploit.c` for each one.

 ## Running the exploit
 To demonstrate the exploit, we have two VMs, DebianExploiter and DebianExploited.
 On the exploited machine (DebianExploited) is the